wbamberg/idl-reference/docs/nsIUDPSocket.md

 Join the multicast group specified by |addr|.
 You are then able to
 receive future datagrams addressed to the group.

-@param addr
-       The multicast group address.
-@param iface
-       The local address of the interface on which to join the group.
-If
-       this is not specified, the OS may join the group on all interfaces
-       or only the primary interface.

 #### Parameters ####